luiscarlosgph/videosum/README.md

 | scda      | X        |

 `Time (s)` indicates how many seconds of summarisation are required for each second of video.
-This way you can easily approximate how long each algorithm will take to summarise an video of an arbitrary length.
+This way you can easily approximate how long each algorithm will take to summarise a video of any given length.

 Author
 ------